 When does it occur & how long is it?

-Currently, family programming is being offered every three months.
-It is four days in length (Monday 8:30 am to Thursday 4:30 pm).
+Currently, family programming is being offered every three weeks.
+It is three days in length (Monday 8:30 am to Wednesday 12:00 pm).

 Family members are welcome to call the Clinic for help in deciding whether to attend the family program.